kinchims/signalr-decorators/README.md

 }
   ```

-  Note the initializeRoutes() method.
+  Note the initializeRoutes() function within the constructor.
 In order for the routes to be mapped this must be called before being able to retrieve data from the connection.